Red Rock Canyon National Conservation Area: Protected, forever.

 In 2002, Hughes enacted a second federal land exchange with the BLM.
 This exchange preserved an additional 1,100 acres along Summerlin’s western border, adding it into the Red Rock Canyon National Conservation Area to maintain the view-shed and protect the lower slopes of the mountains from development.

-Additionally, Hughes has long worked with federal and state governments, as well as Las Vegas Paiute tribal leaders and the archaeological community, to protect historic American Indian rock art etched into the Little Red Rocks area in the far western region of Summerlin.
-Hughes is currently working with the appropriate parties to create an anticipated permanent preserve around the Little Red Rocks area and an interpretive trail system that will tell the story of our valley’s original residents, the Las Vegas Paiutes, preserving their legacy for many decades to come.
+Additionally, Hughes has long worked with federal and state governments, as well as Las Vegas Paiute tribal leaders and the archaeological community, to protect historic American Indian rock art etched into rock faces along the western edge of the Las Vegas Valley.
+Hughes is also currently working with the appropriate parties to create an interpretive trail system that will tell the story of our valley’s original residents, the Las Vegas Paiutes, preserving their legacy for many decades to come.